-Many people who use drugs can’t simply stop taking them without help, even if they want to.
-This is because of the physical dependence that forms and the withdrawal that occurs when they stop using.
-To be successful, people who want to stop using drugs need to practice the best drug detox methods possible.
-Learn more about detox and these best practices.
+Many people who abuse drugs can’t simply stop taking them without any help, even if they want to.
+This is because of the physical dependence that forms with the abuse and the withdrawal that occurs when they stop using is almost always certain and can be extremely painful.
+To be successful, people who want to stop using drugs need to practice the best drug detox methods that are available through either inpatient or outpatient treatment.
+Let’s learn more about detox and the best drug detox practices.

 What Is Drug Detox?

-This is the first step in a total drug addiction rehab program.
-It involves maintaining physical and mental stability while the body rids itself of drug toxins.
-During this process, patients often go through unpleasant withdrawal symptoms.
-The staff at a rehab clinic monitor and manage these symptoms along the way to make the process more tolerable.
+This is the first step in a total drug addiction inpatient or outpatient program.
+It involves maintaining physical and mental stability while the body rids itself of drug toxins and begins to heal itself.
+During this process, patients often go through very unpleasant withdrawal symptoms.
+The staff at a rehab program will monitor and manage these symptoms allowing for the already painful process to be more tolerable giving you a real chance at a long and lasting sobriety.

 Symptoms of Withdrawal